clojusc/env-ini/README.md

 Config/INI files are an old stand-by for configuration.
 Even now, projects such as AWS and OpenStack clients use the Config/INI format.
 Still, environment variables reign supreme in different deployment configurations, so it would be nice to use them both, with ENV settings overriding Config/INI ones.
-This this project was created.
+Thus this project was created.

 This project uses the [clojure-ini][clojure ini] project to read Config/INI